-Here are 5 stretches every badminton player should perform before a game.
+Here are 5 stretches and warm-up exercises every badminton player should perform before a game.
 These will help loosen up your muscles and reduce the chances of you suffering from an injury.

 1) Wrist Rolls

-Badminton involves numerous maneuvers that require the use of your wrists.
+Badminton involves numerous manoeuvres that require using your wrists.
 So before you start playing, be sure to warm up and stretch out your wrists.

-This exercise acts as both a warm up and a stretch for your wrists.
+This exercise acts as a warm-up and a stretch for your wrists.
 Stick your arms out in front of you and ball up your fists.
-Now slowly make circles with your fists by rotating your wrists in the outward direction.
+Now slowly make circles with your fists by rotating your wrists outwardly.